Acercandr0/TinyClock/README.md

 # TinyClock ⏳
 **TinyClock** is a minimalist clock for the Windows system tray.
+The tiniest clock you've ever seen! (so tiny you can barely see it).

 ## 🚀 Features
 - Displays the time in 12-hour format (without AM/PM)